|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 2: Trinity Bay

-The wild and windswept coast of Southern Newfoundland is home to a few remaining outport communities.
-We will have time to hike the uninhabited shoreline and visit one of the isolated communities, still largely cut off from mainstream travel.
+The wild and windswept coast of Southern Newfoundland is home to a few remaining outport communities, still largely cut off from mainstream travel.
 Visits here are often a highlight of our trips.
 There are many unique bays, outport communities, and coves to explore via Zodiac or land excursions.

 1-800-741-7956 North America • 0808-234-1714 United Kingdom • 416-588-5000 Worldwide